 The floods in December 2015 caused extensive damage to the path: two bridges that cross the River Greta and around 200m of path were washed away and Rawsome Bridge was later closed to ensure public safety.
-There was also significant damage to the river banks resulting in the river changing its course and widening in width – from 27m to 47m in places.
+There was also significant damage to the river banks.

-Our initial priority has been to make sections of the path and bridges safe and also find alternative routes for users.
+Our initial priority was to make sections of the path and bridges safe and also find alternative routes for users.

-The damage to the route must be considered within the wider context of the 2015 flood damage to the public right of way network across the whole of the National Park.
-As a result of the floods, 560km of 3100km of paths were affected, resulting in a full programme of flood recovery and resilience work which is likely to be ongoing for a number of years.
+The damage to the route was within the wider context of the 2015 flood damage to the public right of way network across the whole of the National Park.
+As a result of the floods, 560km of 3100km of paths were affected, resulting in a full programme of flood recovery and resilience work, which is still ongoing.

-The significant damage caused to the Keswick to Threlkeld Railway path gave us a range of complex challenges to address including the high cost of the project, funding challenges, flood resilience, river access, environmental obligations and riverbank stabilisation.
+The significant damage caused to the Keswick to Threlkeld Railway path has given us a number of complex challenges to address including the high cost of the project, funding challenges, flood resilience, river access, environmental obligations and riverbank stabilisation.

 Please see our latest map with alternative routes.

-These challenges mean we must adopt a fully-considered approach to reconnect the route in a sustainable, robust way that will secure access for the long-term enjoyment of all users.
+These challenges mean we have had to adopt a fully-considered approach to reconnect the route in a sustainable, robust way that will secure access for the long-term enjoyment of all users.

 There are alternative routes for walkers and cyclists and we are adding new routes as they are confirmed.
 Currently access exists for Coast to Coast cyclists from Keswick, via the Castlerigg Stone Circle, to the permitted route at Threlkeld Bridge.
 Walkers can still access the Latrigg paths via Spoony Green Lane.
 We are working with Cumbria County Council to open the Brundholme Road up to walkers and cyclists.